-Sound knowledge of which type of antibiotic resistant bacteria are present in a region aids health professionals in making more accurate diagnoses and informs effective treatment options.
-Usually surveillance is done by collecting and analyzing large numbers of clinical samples but this is costly and not done extensively in poorer countries.
+Sound knowledge of which types of antibiotic resistant bacteria are present in a region helps health professionals to make more accurate diagnoses and select effective treatment options.

-Our goal is to develop a resource-efficient sewage monitoring system to analyze the occurrence of antibiotic resistant bacteria deriving from fecal matter.
-In principle, one sewage sample reflects the existence of antibiotic resistance in intestinal bacteria from an entire community.
+CARe's goal is to develop a resource-efficient sewage monitoring system to analyze the occurrence of antibiotic resistant bacteria deriving from fecal matter.
+One sewage sample reflects the existence of antibiotic resistance in intestinal bacteria from an entire community.